SuadoCowboy/LuaIntegrationTest/README.md

-This is just a simple test I was running with lua in C++.
+This is just a simple test I was running with Lua in C++.
 Looking to implement Lua to [my Meatball project](https://github.com/SuadoCowboy/Meatball/) related to UI stuff and it seems all pretty easy to do!